AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/loading-and-displaying-server-content.md

 * Sort the list of products by price from high-to-low or low-to-high.

 What might be the best way to do that?
-We could use HTML, CSS, and AMP components to represent a single product, and then we could duplicate that manually for each product we want to add.
+We could use HTML, CSS, and ABC components to represent a single product, and then we could duplicate that manually for each product we want to add.
 However, this poses a couple of significant problems.

-First, every time we update one of our products, we have to update the code of our AMP site and publish it again to the web.
+First, every time we update one of our products, we have to update the code of our ABC site and publish it again to the web.
 If products go out of stock or we run a sale, then our developers would have to update all of our product pages.
 This is a long, potentially error-prone way of keeping our site up to date with our product catalog.

 Secondly, we need to be able to show only a certain subset of products or to change the order in which products appear.
-In AMP, there's no way to reorganize or filter content that is already rendered on the page.
+In ABC, there's no way to reorganize or filter content that is already rendered on the page.
 To attempt this using bindings and state variables would require a lot of code that would get unwieldy with more products and categories.

 Instead, we want to have product information maintained on a server independently from our website.
 When our site loads, we want to reach out to that server, download the latest product data, and display that data in a consistent way.
-We could define a template made of HTML, CSS, and AMP components that describes what a single product looks like on our site.
+We could define a template made of HTML, CSS, and ABC components that describes what a single product looks like on our site.
 Later, when the product data from the server arrives, each product is applied to the template and added to the page.
 Then, all we need to do to filter or reorder elements on the screen is to get a new set of filtered or reordered product data from the server, apply the result to the templates again, and finally display those results onscreen.

 The component we use to retrieve and display server data like this is called `<amp-list>`.
 We will also use the `<amp-mustache>` templates, which we first mentioned in the intermediate training when discussing forms.

 ## Loading and Displaying Server Content

-Before we can discover how to retrieve server data with AMP, let's discuss how servers provide data.
+Before we can discover how to retrieve server data with ABC, let's discuss how servers provide data.

 You can think of a server that provides data as a file cabinet.
 A server has an API (Application Program Interface) that is built of one or more endpoints.
 Each endpoint can be accessed via a unique URL and returns a different collection of data.
 In our analogy, the API would be the collection of folders inside of the cabinet, the endpoints would be individual folders in the cabinet, and the URL addresses would be the labels affixed to the top of each folder to make it easier to find.